xkuang/2016US_ELECTION/instruction.md

 apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.

-    Final Plots are not polished and are missing titles or units.

-    Inappropriate plots are chosen for data in the Final Plots section.
+    avoid: Inappropriate plots are chosen for data in the Final Plots section.

 #Step Four - Document your Analysis formatted in markdown: